Encryption functions¶

 Arguments¶

-Decrypt data you've previously encrypted with MySQL:
+Decrypt data that was previously encrypted with MySQL-compatible settings.

-SELECT aes_decrypt_mysql('aes-256-ofb', unhex('24E9E4966469'), '123456789101213141516171819202122', 'iviviviviviviviv123456') AS plaintext
+aes_decrypt_mysql('aes-256-ofb', unhex('24E9E4966469'), '123456789101213141516171819202122', 'iviviviviviviviv123456') AS plaintext

 Result: